John Wageman, undergraduate student services, Ivy College of Business, April 2

 Eric Anderson, University of Idaho, to associate director for career services, College of Agriculture and Life Sciences

-Eric Anderson, University of Idaho, to associate director for career services, College of Agriculture and Life Sciences, effective Feb.
-25
+Eric Anderson, associate director of employer relations, events and experiential learning for the University of Idaho career services, was appointed associate director for career services in the College of Agriculture and Life Sciences, effective Feb.
+25.

 Rick Sanders, ISU Research Park, to interim vice president for economic development and industry relations